Announcing The Rathbones Folio Prize 2021 Judges

 Jon McGregor is the author of four novels and a story collection.
 He has been longlisted for the Booker prize three times and his books have won a Betty Trask Prize, a Somerset Maugham Award and the International Dublin Literary Award.
 He was named 2002 Sunday Times Young Writer of the Year in 2002 and in 2010, received an honorary doctorate from the University of Nottingham.
 His new book, Lean Fall Stand, will be published in 2021.

-The 2021 shortlist will be announced in February, and the prize ceremony and events — in a physical/digital hybrid form — will take place in March.
+The 2021 shortlist will be announced on 10 February 2021, and the prize ceremony and events — in a physical/digital hybrid form — will take place on 24 March 2021.

 Announcing The Rathbones Folio Prize 2021 Mentors

-Raymond Antrobus, Vahni Capildeo, Paul Farley and Rachel Long confirmed as mentors for the 2021 Rathbones Folio Mentorship programme.
+Raymond Antrobus, Kathryn Marris, Paul Farley and Rachel Long confirmed as mentors for the 2021 Rathbones Folio Mentorship programme.

 Raymond Antrobus, winner of the 2019 Rathbones Folio Prize and the Sunday Times / University of Warwick Young Writer of the Year among other prizes, for his debut collection The Perseverance.